 Hat and gloves:

 Mountain weather is notoriously fickle.
 Potentially one moment like a hot summer’s day, the next like midwinter.
 Make sure you pack hat and gloves that are warm, windproof and, if possible, waterproof.
-A light weight sun hat is also a good idea.
+A light weight sun hat, which will stay on in the wind, is also a good idea.

 Short sleeve wicking T shirt – Merino wool or synthetic material.
 Not cotton.